fredhohman/fredhohman.github.io/_posts/projects/2015-05-08-uga-undergrad-course-projects.md

 ## Image Compression
 <time class="post-date">May, 2014</time>

 For my **Numerical Analysis II** final, I implemented [Principal Component Analysis (PCA)][pca] to perform mathematical image compression.
 The class’s algorithms were ranked based on visual image recovery and mine won the [50% compression category][jc].
-The [project report][image_compression] introduces the reader to PCA, discusses an OS X Automator program for improving the compression algorithm, and provides the Mathematica code to compress any arbitrary image.
+The [project report][image_compression] introduces the reader to PCA, discusses an OS X Automator program for improving the compression algorithm, and provides the Mathematica code for compressing any arbitrary image.

 * [Report and Code Documentation][image_compression]
 * [Winning Results][jc]